idnow/de.idnow.android/README.md

 IDnowSDK.setStunHost("video.yourserver.com", context);
 IDnowSDK.setStunPort(3478, context);
 ```
-You can set the new branding
+You can set the new branding (Circular background for the buttons)

 ```
 IDnowSDK.setNewBrand(TRUE);